 Packet sniffing occurs when someone monitors, gathers, or collects packets, the tiny data units you send from a device when you connect to the internet.
 This can be done with a packet analyzer, a type of software or hardware that intercepts network traffic and examines the data packets.
 But packet analysis isn't always a bad thing.

 Packet sniffing can be used for network security or to ensure speed performance.
-For example, a company might use a packet sniffing tools for various network monitoring tasks such as:
+For example, a company might use packet sniffing tools for various network monitoring tasks such as:

 - Review network or data usage